OWASP/www-chapter-zhytomyr/tab_event2022.md

 ---

 Welcome to the second OWASP Zhytomyr event in 2022!
 As always, we will meet online and learn from the masters.
-We hope that you are hungry for the new security-talks =) CFP link TBD
+We hope that you are hungry for the new security-talks =) [CFP link](https://sessionize.com/owasp-zhytomyr-2-2022/)